genesist45/genesist45/README.md

 </div>

 ## 💫 About Me
-- 🎓 I'm currently taking a Bachelor of Science in Information Technology
+- 🎓 I’m currently a Bachelor of Science in Information Technology student
 - 💬 Ask me just about anything.
 I am happy to help. anything === just the things I know whaha

 ## 🌱 Currently Learning